eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.4 Mobile Driving Licence

 A significant use case for the Wallet Unit involves allowing Users to acquire, store, and present a mobile Driving Licence (mDL) as an attestation to prove their driving privileges.
-In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party (e.g., the Traffic Police).
+In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party, for instance a police officer.

-The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange and disclosure occurs using proximity technologies (e.g., NFC, Bluetooth).
-The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision (who may also use a device); whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.
+The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange occurs using proximity technologies (e.g., NFC, Bluetooth).
+The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.

 ### 2.5 Pseudonyms

-A User can potentially use a pseudonym in multiple different use cases.
+A User can present a pseudonym to a Relying Party, instead of a PID or attestation.
 Wallet Units support the generation of pseudonyms for Users in compliance with the W3C WebAuthn API specification, [W3C WebAuthn].

 Note: Pseudonyms were added to the list of Topics to be discussed for ARF 2.0.
-These discussions will include which potential use cases for using a pseudonym must be supported by Wallet Units and the way in which this support will be technically implemented.
+These discussions will include which use cases for using a pseudonym must be supported by Wallet Units and the way in which this support will be technically implemented.
 This section will be updated in ARF 2.0.

 ### 2.6 Other use cases